Daxsum/Pricing_Table/README.md

-# Pricing_Table that shows available packages in this website template.
+# Pricing_Table that shows available packages in this website template!